My father Martin was born on January 26, 1953, in Bremen. He died on July 14, 2012, in Karlsruhe. He was 59 years old.

 On Fathers and Sons

 The relationship between a father and a son is one of the most complex and consequential relationships a man will have.
-It shapes things that cannot be easily named β the quality of your ambition, your relationship to authority, your capacity for both stubbornness and tenderness.
+It shapes things that cannot be easily named – the quality of your ambition, your relationship to authority, your capacity for both stubbornness and tenderness.

 My father and I had unfinished business when he died.
-Not hostility β we were not estranged.
+Not hostility – we were not estranged.
 But things unsaid, conversations not completed, an understanding that I think we would eventually have reached, given time.

 If your father is alive and you have things unsaid, say them.
 Not dramatically.
 Not with ceremony.
 Just say them.
 Over dinner, on a walk, in the car.
-Say them in the ordinary moments that are the actual texture of relationship.

 The conversations you keep postponing are the ones you will wish, most bitterly, that you had not.

 Happy birthday, Papa.
 I think about you more than I let myself say.
+I wish you had looked after yourself.
+I wish you had listened.
+I wish you were here.

 Work with Sebastian